3. Responsibilities of the Trust Account Supervisor

 A sole practitioner who personally keeps the books and records will be directly responsible for ensuring that they are maintained in a timely and accurate fashion in accordance with the Law Society’s requirements.
 This trust account supervisor will be managing the records on a daily basis and will be ensuring that they are current at all times.

 A trust account supervisor in a firm that has a capable and trusted bookkeeper or accountant is permitted to delegate that function.
 This trust account supervisor will not be required to have daily oversight of the trust accounting activities.
 However, he/she will be required, at a bare minimum to understand the bookkeeping requirements and to satisfy himself/herself from time to time that they are being met.
-Furthermore, this trust account supervisor is required to review and understand the monthly trust reconciliation so as to be satisfied that it is being completed within the deadlines imposed and is properly reconciled.
+Furthermore, this trust account supervisor is required to review and understand each monthly trust reconciliation so as to be satisfied that it is being completed within the deadlines imposed and is properly reconciled.

 If the firm were to lose the services of the trusted bookkeeper or accountant, the trust account supervisor would be expected to take on greater responsibility to ensure that the records were being kept current at all times and in a compliant fashion.